 As with the other courses, you can choose from Adult CPR, Adult and Child, or Adult, Child, and Infant.
 The cost is the same whether you choose the Adult-Only or All Ages package; the cost difference depends on whether you add First Aid to your training.

 You can purchase the course materials on the ASHI website.
-The basic CPR course lasts about two to three hours, while the combination courses that include First Aid training typically takes between four and five hours.
+The basic CPR course lasts about two to three hours, while the combination courses that include First Aid training typically take between four and five hours.

 When you complete the course and pass the written assessment, you'll receive a Certificate of Online Training.
 If you require CPR certification, you'll also need to find a local, ASHI-authorized instructor to oversee the hands-on skills demonstration portion of the certification process.

 If you work in healthcare (or are just interested in broadening your skill base), ASHI's company, MEDIC First Aid, offers additional blended learning opportunities, such as high-performance CPR, bloodborne pathogens, wilderness first aid, and babysitting safety.
 ASHI also offers training opportunities for people who are interested in becoming certified as CPR instructors.